-I have published 50 peer-reviewed papers, more than 30 of them as lead author (as of September 2018).
-My work has been recognized with awards, invited talks in Europe, US, and South America, and media coverage, and has been featured in a wide range of leading scientific journals including Proceedings of the Royal Society B, Ecological Applications, PLoS Computational Biology, Biological Conservation, and Journal of the Royal Society Interface.
-I still try to publish manuscripts in peer-reviewed publications in my spare time, most of them on or inspired by the decade-long work I did on the evolution of life histories in long-lived organisms and on the effects of extreme events on demography and life histories.
+My academic work has been recognized with awards, invited talks in Europe, US, and South America, media coverage, and has been featured in a wide range of leading scientific journals, including Proceedings of the Royal Society B, Ecological Applications, PLoS Computational Biology, Biological Conservation, and Journal of the Royal Society Interface.
+I still do some academic work in my spare time, most of it on or inspired by the decade-long work I did on the evolution of life histories in long-lived organisms and on the effects of extreme events on demographic and life-history processes of natural populations.

-Here, you can find information on (or link to) my publications, Google Scholar Citations page, academic CV, data scientist resume, a collection of bests and worsts, slides of some of my talks, code, photos of my study systems and conferences I attended, a blog mainly related to academic and intellectual endeavors (mostly discontinued, but maybe I will pick up writing again).
+Here, you can find information on (or link to) my publications, Google Scholar Citations page, academic CV, data scientist resume, a collection of bests and worsts, slides of some of my talks, code, photos of my study systems and conferences I attended, a blog mainly related to academic and intellectual endeavors.
 Contact me if you have any questions.